ludocavalieri/Vision-Based-Navigation-for-a-Planetary-Rover/README.md

 ## Visual odometry in simulated environment

 ### Start the simulation
-The simulation environment is specified in [model.sdf](vision_based_nav/models/mars_like_environment/model.sdf), where it is possible to select *katwijck simulated.dae* amd *model.dae*.
-The former is a basic reproduction of the Katwijck beach portion in which the real dataset is acquired, while the latter is a slightly more complex and realistic reproduction of a planetary terrain.
+The simulation environment is specified in [model.sdf](vision_based_nav/models/mars_like_environment/model.sdf), where it is possible to select *katwijk simulated.dae* amd *model.dae*.
+The former is a basic reproduction of the Katwijk beach portion in which the real dataset is acquired, while the latter is a slightly more complex and realistic reproduction of a planetary terrain.
 The node [RobotController.py](vision_based_nav/scripts/RobotController.py) enables sending */cmd_vel* messages to the LEO rover model using the arrow keys.
 To launch the simulation environment (both Gazebo and Rviz), run the following commands from terminal:
 ~~~
 roslaunch vision_based_nav gazebo_model.launch